mayfair, london (an insider’s guide)

 Explore the area’s Georgian elegance, classic style and designer dreams

-Mayfair is famed for its pretty streets, historic architecture, boutique shops, cafés, restaurants and bars.
+Mayfair, London is famed for its pretty streets, historic architecture, boutique shops, cafés, restaurants and bars.
 But with so much on offer, navigating your way through the picture-perfect neighbourhood is not always straightforward.
-We are here to guide you through our charming Mayfair village.
+We’re here to guide you through our charming Mayfair village.

-Mayfair is nestled in west London, bordered by Hyde Park, St James’s Park, Marylebone and Soho.
-It is situated within the City of Westminster borough, home to some of the UK’s most famous landmarks including Buckingham Palace, Trafalgar Square and Westminster Abbey.
+Mayfair is in central west London, in the City of Westminster borough, home to some of the UK’s most famous landmarks, including Buckingham Palace, Trafalgar Square and Westminster Abbey.
+Mayfair is bordered by Hyde Park, St James’s Park, Marylebone and Soho.

+Some of Mayfair’s top destinations include Bond Street, Grosvenor Square, the Royal Academy of Arts, the ever-stylish glamour of Mount Street and of course, the world-famous Park Lane.
 With historic Piccadilly to the south and the vibrant nightlife of Soho to the east, Mayfair provides an oasis of Georgian glamour interwoven with Queen Anne architecture.
 With elegant grand streets and immaculate green squares, the most skilled designers in the tailoring world on Savile Row, and the cosy nooks and winding alleys of Shepherd Market, Mayfair works its charms on all who stay here.
-Some of Mayfair’s top destinations include Bond Street, Grosvenor Square, the Royal Academy of Arts, the ever-stylish glamour of Mount Street and of course, the world-famous Park Lane.
-You will find us to the west of the Park, at 55 and 60 Park Lane.
+You will find Hyde Park Residence to the west of the Park, at 55 and 60 Park Lane.

 Audley St, London W1K 2PN